Rose534/to-do/README.md

 This will download all the dependencies listed in the package.json file and create a node_modules folder in the project directory.

+Use `code .` to open it in visual studio

 To run the app locally, run the following command:

      npm start